 The Escalating Challenge of Chronic Absenteeism

-The statistics paint a troubling picture of student engagement.
 In the wake of the COVID-19 pandemic, chronic absenteeism rates have skyrocketed.
-For instance, in the 2021-22 school year, more than one in four students (29%) in Charlotte-Mecklenburg Schools were chronically absent – more than double the pre-pandemic rate.
+For instance, in the 2022-23 school year, about one in four students (21%) in Charlotte-Mecklenburg Schools were chronically absent – much higher than the pre-pandemic rate.
 This trend is mirrored in school districts nationwide, affecting both urban and rural communities.

 Several factors contribute to this surge in school absences:

 Enter Inchy’s Bookworm Vending Machine – a creative approach that's turning heads and changing behaviors in schools across the country.
 The concept is simple yet effective: students earn tokens or coins for good attendance, positive actions, and academic achievements.
-These tokens can then be used to "purchase" books from the vending machine, creating a tangible reward system that encourages both attendance and reading.

 This system offers multiple benefits: